-- The next citizens meeting in Brussels will be on Thursday 7 June between 19:00 and 21:30 at the Champagnat school.
-We invite everyone to decide which data we are going to collect to improve traffic safety in the Helmet district, and when.
+- The previous citizens meeting in Brussels took place on Thursday 7 June.
+It was decided which data will be collected to improve traffic safety in the Helmet district, and when.
 Click here for more information in French; here in Dutch.

 - On 9 May, a representative of the Schaerbeek municipality presented the mobility projects in the Helmet district, after which citizens debated measures to increase road safety.
 Click here for more information.